homorunner/mcpmark-notion/tasks/playwright_webarena/reddit/buyitforlife_research/description.md

 **Task Requirements:**

-1. Navigate to http://34.143.228.182:9999 and register a new account with username 'buyitforlife_researcher' and password 'BIFL2024Research!'
+1. Register a new account with username 'buyitforlife_researcher' and password 'BIFL2024Research!'

 2. After successful registration, navigate to the BuyItForLife forum